oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_apm_synthetics_monitor_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>Intervals with runs less than this value will be classified as UNKNOWN and excluded from the availability calculations.</div>
+                                            <div>Minimum number of runs allowed in an interval.
+If an interval has fewer runs than the specified value, then the interval will be classified as UNKNOWN and will be excluded from the availability calculations.</div>
                                                         </td>
             </tr>